MarkM-dev/Previews-client/readme.md

 * **Advanced Video Embeds**
     - This applies to the Multi-Stream feature and on-the-fly video embeds (not previews).
     - Bypasses purple screen.
-    - Adds enabled Twitch Previews features to embeds (seek, fast-forward, auto-refresh, picture-in-picture, fullscreen with custom chat, cast -> close tab, flashbang defender, stream screenshot).
+    - Adds enabled Previews (For TTV) features to embeds (seek, fast-forward, auto-refresh, picture-in-picture, fullscreen with custom chat, cast -> close tab, flashbang defender, stream screenshot).
     - Seeking using the keyboard arrow keys in these embeds will be in 1.5 seconds intervals instead of the normal 5 seconds to allow easier streams synchronization for Multi-Stream.
     - Note: this feature will use more resources when using said embeds. if you notice performance issues you can turn this feature off.
     - Note: if you're using a different extension that replaces the Twitch main player, you might still experience a purple screen.